bobjacobsen/OlcbChecker/README.md

 cd (where you put OlcbChecker)
 ```

-Alternately, you can check out the python-openlcb and create a symbolic link from it's included `openlcb` directory to your `OlcbChecker` directory:
+Alternately, you can check out the python-openlcb and create a symbolic link from its included `openlcb` directory to your `OlcbChecker` directory:
 ```
 cd (where you put OlcbChecker) git clone https://github.com/bobjacobsen/python-openlcb.git